AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 **Use case: UC05 - Edit company/companies details**

+**Preconditions**: a company list is currently displayed and the user can see the target indices

 **MSS**

-1. User requests to list companies.
-2. Cerebro displays the list.
-3. User requests to edit one or more companies by index/indices, supplying new field values (e.g., status, remark, tags).
+1. User requests to edit one or more companies by index/indices, supplying new field values (e.g., status, remark, tags).
-4. Cerebro validates the input and applies the updates.
+2. Cerebro validates the input and applies the updates.
-5. Cerebro records the update(s).
+3. Cerebro records the update(s).

    Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 No editable field is provided.

-    * 3a1.
+    * 1a1.
 Cerebro shows an error message the correct command format.

-  Use case resumes at step 3.
+  Use case resumes at step 1.

-* 3b.
+* 1b.
 Some field values are invalid (e.g., unsupported status value, malformed phone number).

-    * 3b1.
+    * 1b1.
 Cerebro shows an error indicating the invalid field(s).

+  Use case resumes at step 1.

-* 3c.
+* 1c.
 Any provided index/indices is invalid.

-    * 3c1.
+    * 1c1.
 Cerebro shows an error indicating invalid index/indices.

-  Use case resumes at step 2.
+  Use case resumes at step 1.

-* 3d.
+* 1d.
 For a (single-company) edit, the new NAME duplicates an existing company’s name.

-    * 3d1.
+    * 1d1.
 Cerebro rejects the command and shows a duplicate-company error.

-    Use case resumes at step 3.
+    Use case resumes at step 1.

-* 3e.
+* 1e.
 The request attempts a batch edit (multiple indices) that includes the NAME field.

-    * 3e1.
+    * 1e1.
 Cerebro rejects the command and shows an error stating that batch editing the NAME field is not allowed.

-    Use case resumes at step 3.
+    Use case resumes at step 1.

 ---